Career Decision Framework

 Short answer: You're likely overthinking if you keep researching but avoid testing.
 If your notes grow but your evidence doesn't, you're stuck in information.

-- A good rule is to move from thinking to one small experiment that produces proof within 7-14 days.
+- A good rule is to move from thinking to one validation sprint that produces proof within 7-14 days.

 Short answer: Yes.
 Your constraints and priorities shift with age, income, family, and health.